pfillima/fa18-516-06/project-paper/report.md

 #### API Server

 The API server is built using swagger 2.0 The swagger.yaml file identifies which attributes of the weather data that will be received from the OpenWeatherMap API.
-The swagger.yaml file is used by the server.py source file which outlines the HTTP CRUD method requests.
+The swagger.yaml file is used by the server.py source file which outlines the OpenAPI HTTP CRUD method requests.
 Additionally, a secondary source file, weatherapi.py details the methods used when calling the HTTP requests, parsing the parameters out of the client URL request, parsing the connection information to the databases from a config file, transforming raw weather data into decoded information, and determining the proper persisted data store.

 #### API Client